InfernalSpark/more-materials/README.md

 * 'Fighter's Beef' is a new overpowered food source which can be obtained by surrounding an Infernium Shard with steak.
 This is incredibly useful in combat, giving the player a wide variety of status effects
 * 'Miner's Beef' is another new food source which can be obtained by surrounding Vibranium core with steak.
 This is incredibly useful in mining trips, giving the player a smaller range of status effects

+#### Frost Enchantment
+* Added a new frost enchantment, which will slow down attacking mobs and players

 ## Bugs
 * If you spot any bugs, consider opening an Issue